Gulam Noon, Baron Noon: Personal life

 A castaway on the BBC Radio 4 programme Desert Island Discs in 2004, in The Sunday Times Rich List 2006 he was placed in 888th position with an estimated fortune of £65 million.
 He died of cancer on 27 October 2015.

 Views on extremist imams

-Noon was among those trapped in the Taj Mahal Palace Hotel by terrorists during the November 2008 Mumbai attacks, but was rescued and later appeared on BBC News to describe his experiences.
+Noon was among those trapped in the Taj Mahal Palace Hotel by terrorists during the 2008 Mumbai attacks, but was rescued and later appeared on BBC News to describe his experiences.
 He subsequently praised the response by India's Muslim community to the attacks, saying:

 He also called for Britain to toughen measures against extremist Muslim preachers, and said that the door was open for foreign imams to radicalise young Muslims in mosques across Britain:

 Honours

 Noon was made a Member of the Order of the British Empire (MBE) in the 1996 New Year Honours.
 He was later made a Knight Bachelor in the 2002 Birthday Honours, having the honour conferred in December that year.

 He was awarded an Honorary Degree from the University of East London on 12 November 2009.
 In January 2013, Lord Noon was appointed as the chancellor of that institution.
 In this titular position, he presided over the degree ceremonies.

 On 27 January 2011, he was created a life peer as Baron Noon, of St John's Wood in the London Borough of Camden and was introduced in the House of Lords on 31 January 2011, where he sat on the Labour benches.

 On 26 April 2012, Noon was made a Fellow of Birkbeck, a constituent college of the University of London.